JuliaHealth/NeuroAnalyzer.jl/README.md

 NeuroAnalyzer functions operate on NeuroAnalyzer objects.

-For EEG this is NeuroAnalyzer.EEG (EEG metadata header + time + epoched signals + components).
+For EEG this is NeuroAnalyzer.EEG (EEG metadata header + time + epoched signals + components + annotations).
 EEG signal is `Array{Float64, 3}` (channels × signals × epochs).
 If epochs are not defined, the whole signal is an epoch, i.e. there is always at least one epoch.

 Functions name prefix:
 - `eeg_` functions taking EEG object as an argument